oaltawil/LAPS/README.md

 ### 2. LAPS PowerShell Module

-The following cmdlets in the LAPS PowerShell module (AdmPwd.PS) can be used to read and reset local Administrator passwords:
+The following cmdlets in the LAPS PowerShell module (AdmPwd.PS) can be used to read and reset local Administrator passwords, respectively:

     Get-AdmPwdPassword "ComputerName"

     Reset-AdmPwdPassword "ComputerName"

 ![LAPS PowerShell Cmdlets](/images/LAPSPowerShellCmdlets.png)